Clastify logo

 Reading the table as a map

 The periodic table is more than a list of elements.
-It works like a map, arranged so that an element’s position tells you something about its chemistry.
+Read it like a map: an element’s position tells you something about its chemistry.
 A period is a horizontal row of elements in the periodic table.
 A group is a vertical column of elements in the periodic table.
-Groups are numbered 1 to 18, and in assessments you should use the periodic table in the data booklet as your reference.
+Groups are numbered 11 to 1818, and in assessments you should use the periodic table in the data booklet as your reference.

-A block is a region of the periodic table where the highest-energy electrons are being placed into the same type of sublevel.
+A block is a region of the periodic table in which the highest-energy electrons are being placed into the same type of sublevel.
 The four blocks are the s-block, p-block, d-block and f-block, matching the s, p, d and f sublevels.
-The s-block sits on the left, the p-block on the right.
-The d-block forms the central block, while the f-block is usually shown separately below the main table to save space.
+The s-block sits on the left, the p-block on the right, and the d-block in the centre.
+The f-block is usually shown separately below the main table to save space.

 Image